magmo/apps/packages/wallet/notes/protocol-conventions.md

 Define an interface and constructor function for each state in the state machine diagram.
 For a protocol named `protocol`, the `type` property should be a string formatted as `Protocol.StateType`.
 Also define `TerminalProtocolState`, `NonTerminalProtocolState` and `ProtocolState` types as well as `isProtocolState` and `isTerminal` type guards.
 A `type ProtocolStateType = ProtocolState['type']` should be exported to enable type safety in tests and elsewhere.

-To reduce boilerplate, simply enter the type string directly rather than defining a named constant string and using `type: typeof CONSTANT_STRING`.
+To reduce boilerplate, simply enter the type string directly rather than defining a named constant string and using ~~`type: typeof CONSTANT_STRING`~~.

-Constructor functions should be typed as `Constructor<InterfaceName>` by using `import { Constructor } from '../../utils';`.
+Constructor functions should be typed as `StateConstructor<InterfaceName>` by using `import { StateConstructor } from '../../utils';`.

 ## Actions